Frequently Asked Questions

 How much is ST.ART Intensive tuition?
 What does tuition include?

-Our four–week program is $4,500 and includes over 80 hours of instruction (with highly-skilled artists and educators), daily lunch (Monday-Friday), museum visits, some supplies and a ST.ART t-shirt.
+Our two–week program is $3,150 and includes over 55 hours of instruction (with highly-skilled artists and educators), daily lunch (Monday-Friday), museum visits, some supplies and a ST.ART t-shirt.
 ST.ART Intensive students participate in a final exhibition at the end of the summer.

 How much is Zip ST.ART tuition?
 What does tuition include?

-Our one-week residential program is $1,625 and includes over 30 hours of instruction, most supplies, housing and meals from June 18 at 2pm – June 24 at 10am, Austin excursions, and a ST.ART t-shirt.
+Our one-week residential program is $1,625 and includes over 30 hours of instruction, most supplies, shared campus housing and meals (from Sunday at 2pm – Saturday at 10am), Austin excursions, and a ST.ART t-shirt.

-No. The initial application fee and/or program deposit are nonrefundable.
-All fees (less the deposit and/or application fee) will be returned if a registration is canceled before May 15.
-If a registration is canceled between May 15 and June 1, the program will retain 50% of fees received (less the deposit and/or application fee).
+All fees (less the deposit and a 5% processing fee) will be returned if a registration is canceled before May 15.
+If a registration is canceled between May 15 and June 1, the program will retain 50% of fees received (less the deposit and a 5% processing fee).
 ST.ART will retain all fees if a registration is canceled after June 1.
 If a participant withdraws or is removed after arriving at the program, no fees will be returned.

 Financial Aid